 April 2023: The draft bill of the Federal Ministry of Labor and Social Affairs

-In light of the decisions of the ECJ (judgment of 14.05.2019) and the Federal Labor Court (13.09.2022, Ref.
-1 ABR 22/21), the Federal Ministry of Labor and Social Affairs (BMAS) presented a draft amendment to the Working Hours Act in April 2023.
-In particular, this should regulate the already mandatory recording of working hours in more detail.
+In light of the rulings of the ECJ (judgment of 14.05.2019) and the Federal Labor Court (13.09.2022, case no. 1 ABR 22/21), the Federal Ministry of Labor and Social Affairs (BMAS) presented a draft amendment to the Working Hours Act in April 2023.
+In particular, this is intended to regulate the already mandatory recording of working hours in more detail.

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.